ZPESystems/Ansible/examples/playbooks/system-roles/SDP/Readme.md

 ![](figs/diagram.png)

 This guide assumes that the GateSR device is used as an Ansible host that will provision itself.
 The Guide assumes that only a minimal configuration was performed on the appliance and that the devices is provisioned with multiple WAN connections.
-Furthermore, as an example, the device's switch is configured in an specific scenarion considering LAN segmentations by using VLANs.
+Furthermore, as an example, the device's switch is configured in an specific scenario considering LAN segmentation by using VLANs.

 ## Configuration Process to be followed